micene09/scarlett/docs/api/class.md

 **onError(error: RestError, response: IResponse): void**

-Global handler, running on your `RestClient`'s instance context, called everytime an error was received by a request.
+Global handler, running on your `RestClient`'s instance context, called every time an error was received by a request.
 This callback will not be invoked if it is filtered by `throwExcluding` option.

 ## request()